KevinWMatthews/blog_jekyll/_drafts/function-pointers-in-c.md

   - c
 tags:
   - c
+  - function-pointers
 ---

-Function pointers are one of the few methods that C provides for executing generic behavior.
-They can be used for dependency injection and so are a powerful tool for managing dependencies within a project.
+Function pointers are one of the few mechanisms that C provides for executing generic behavior.
+They can be used to implement dependency injection and thus can be a powerful tool for managing dependencies within a project.

 This is the first of a four-part series on function pointers.
 Find source code and documentation